-Figure 5(b) illustrates Swoopo's revenues in this case.
-Even though Swoopo has far more to gain by pure underestimation of the player population a mix of overestimation and underestimation in equal measures still yields markedly increased revenues.
+Even though Swoopo has far more to gain by pure underestimation of the player population, a mix of overestimation and underestimation in equal measures still yields markedly increased revenues, as depicted in Figure 6(b).
 (This can also be seen as a consequence of convexity of the revenue curve as the estimate of the number of players varies.)

-We emphasize that similar analyses can be made for different settings.
+Similar analyses can be made for different settings.